Model-based clustering in simple hypergraphs through a stochastic blockmodel: Synthetic experiments

 \paragraph*{Clustering results.} The performance of correct classification is evaluated using the Adjusted Rand Index \citep[ARI,][]{hube:arab:85}.
 The ARI measures the similarity between the true node clustering and the estimated clustering.
 It is upper bounded by 1, where a value of 1 indicates perfect agreement between the clusterings, and negative values indicate less agreement than expected by chance.

 Figure~\ref{fig:ari_res} displays the boxplot values of the ARI for settings A2 to B3.
 It is evident that our \texttt{HyperSBM} consistently outperforms HSC, obtaining higher ARI values overall and significantly lower variances in most cases, except for setting B3, where \texttt{HyperSBM} exhibits a larger variance but still yields substantially better results compared to HSC.
 We also observe that increasing the number of nodes $n$ does not appear to significantly enhance the clustering results of \texttt{HyperSBM}.
 This behavior could be attributed to our simulation setting, where the numbers of size-$m$ hyperedges ($m=2,3$) are kept linearly increasing with $n$.
 However, it is worth noting that the variances of the ARI obtained by \texttt{HyperSBM} tend to decrease with an increasing number of nodes $n$.
-One final comment pertains to the relatively poor clustering performance obtained by both methods in setting B3.
-This setting appears to be particularly challenging, indicating the necessity for further research on detectability thresholds in the context of non-uniform hypergraphs.
-We briefly discuss this topic in the next paragraph.
+One final comment pertains to the relatively poor clustering performance obtained by both methods in setting B3: this setting appears to be particularly challenging.

-\paragraph*{Detectability thresholds.} A threshold for community detection in $m$-uniform sparse hypergraphs is conjectured in \cite{ange:etal:15} and \cite{step:zhu:22} established it is efficiently achieved by a spectral algorithm based on the non-backtracking operator.
-We also mention the work by \cite{Zhang_Tan_23} in a different regime.
-In the specific case of a symmetric $m$-uniform HSBM (which corresponds to \eqref{eq:aff} submodel) with equal group proportions \citep[see Example 1 in][]{step:zhu:22}, the Kesten-Stigum (KS) threshold for possible recovery in the sparse regime is